Catfishing is increasing day by day, So the practice of digital kids monitoring is booming.

 It has a simple reason.

-You must be familiar about the concept of getting a date from Tinder?
+You must be familiar with the concept of getting a date from Tinder?

 But is it really safe to date strangers?